 The self-proclaimed “experts” know that what was amazing in the 50’s is boring trivia in the 21 Century.

 Paradoxically the presence of the ETs is always an absence and the game of Hyde and Seek is not for informed, intelligent adults.
-That is why some ufologists become conspiracy theorists and ghost hunters while others look for alternative jobs in the rational world.
+That is why some ufologists become conspiracy theorists and ghost hunters while others look for alternative jobs in the real world.

 Ufology, Exopolitics, Conspiracies, Paranoia, Memes, Hoaxes, 2012, UFO, Aliens, Disinformation, Cultism, Brainwashing, Rational Thinking, ET, Xenopolitics, Contactees, Abductions, Disclosure.